AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_control.md

 - Start with the instructions for [AVP_root-control](avsitterplus_control.html#avroot-control-script).
 - Drop the AVP_root-RLV script into the *root prim* of your furniture.
-- Place a notecard named AVpos into the *root prim* of your furniture (if there is not one already there).
+- Place a notecard named AVP_Positions into the *root prim* of your furniture (if there is not one already there).

 {% include important.html content="If working with a couples setup and RLV, the sitA+sitB scripts *must* be in the root prim." %}